 Data Associations

-These link data objects to tasks.
+A data association links data objects to tasks.
 I use them to clarify what information is used or produced during a task.
 This adds an extra layer of meaning to my diagram.

 As with the sequence flow, I click on the object I want to start from – here the data object.